UVic-Data-Science-for-SE/course/README.md

 # Books

 There are no mandatory texts.
 We will cover public tutorials and papers.
-I occasionally refer to chapters from the following:
+I occasionally refer to chapters from the following, all available "free" from the Uvic library:

 1. **[Data Mining from Scratch](https://search.library.uvic.ca/discovery/fulldisplay?docid=cdi_askewsholts_vlebooks_9781491904404&)** .
 No libraries in this one ...  examples in Python.
 Joel Grus  OReilly 2019.
 2. [**R for Data Science**](https://r4ds.had.co.nz/tibbles.html).
 A nice intro showing the R approach to importing, cleaning, visualizing data.
 Hadley Wickham & Garrett Grolemund.
 OReilly 2017, is under revision.
 This version is freely available as HTML.